Plan for Canterbury 2023-2025

 Past land use decisions, agricultural intensification since the 1970s and increased urbanisation have, however, increased pressure on the region’s rivers, streams and groundwater aquifers, and on indigenous biodiversity.

-One of the most pressing actions, which contributes to environmental sustainability, shared prosperity and climate change, is ongoing advocacy for permanent co-investment by the Government in flood protection.
-Flooding is the leading most commonly occurring natural hazard in New Zealand – we only have to look across the country over the past few years to see this.
+Flooding is the most commonly occurring natural hazard in New Zealand – we only have to look across the country over the past few years to see this.
 Canterbury, with its more than 78,000km worth of rivers and streams, continues to be at huge risk of more events like those we saw in 2021.
 Future flood management solutions must consider ecological, environmental, whole of catchment and Te Mana o te Wai considerations, alongside spatial planning, managed retreat, building control and community preparedness responses.

 The cost of improving the resilience of the protection provided by current schemes is significant, with regional councils estimating the shortfall of investment to be in the order of $150m per annum nationally.
 Flood protection schemes protect local and national assets and contribute to more sustainable regional economies.
 Permanent co-investment in flood protection shifts the focus from disaster relief and rehabilitation towards necessary top-of-the-cliff mitigation of flood risks, with reduced long-term costs.

-The Mayoral Forum will strongly advocate with Government on the regional councils’ business case for permanent co-investment from the Government on this issue, an updated version of which was presented to the Government in 2022.
+The Mayoral Forum will continue to support the Te Uru Kahika – Regional and Unitary Councils Aotearoa’ business case for permanent co-investment from the Government in river management for flood protection, an updated version of which was presented to the Government in 2022.

 A key part of sustainable environments is also enabling flourishing biodiversity.
 Native biodiversity in New Zealand is unique – many of our plants, birds, bats, insects, fungi, reptiles and fish are only found on our islands.